childhealth/Wagtail/Journal.md

 http://www.example.com/api/v2/pages/?type=home.ProviderPage&fields=*
 # 06/06/2017
-Quick and dirty way to launch Wagtail as a daemon:
+Quick and dirty way to launch Wagtail as a background process that won't terminate when you close the stty session:
 ```
 sudo nohup python3 manage.py runserver 0.0.0.0:80 > ./logfile 2>&1 &
 ```